-The following is an unofficial copy of part I of chapter 92, Hawaii Revised Statutes, which is current through the 2019 legislative session.
-For amendments made to the Sunshine Law after publication of this manual, please visit OIP's website at oip.hawaii.gov and look under Laws/Rules/Opinions.
+The following is an unofficial copy of Part I of chapter 92, Hawaii Revised Statutes, which is current through the 2021 legislative session, including new and unnumbered provisions enacted by Act 220, SLH 2021, relating to remote meetings.
+For amendments made to the Sunshine Law by the Revisor of Statutes after publication of this manual, please visit OIP's website at oip.hawaii.gov and look under Laws/Rules/Opinions.

-PART I. -- MEETINGS
+PART I. MEETINGS